RgbTrouw/Qs-Messenger/README.md

      ** Stay tuned for the latest updates and developments.

-** Notice ** Some files have been revised.
+** Notice ** Some source files have been revised.
 Binaries have thus been removed for now.

 Client configuration: